-Figure 3-4 and Table 3-5 present the average SEER of CAC units sold in California from 1999 through 2003 by quarter.
-As shown, the average SEER ranged from a low of 10.18 during the third quarter of 1999 to a high of 10.98 in the second quarter of 2002.
-As previously mentioned, many of the CAC units sold during 2003 were lower efficiency (10 SEER), which led to a reduction in the overall average SEER levels throughout 2003.
+Figure 3-4 and Table 3-5 present the average SEER of CAC units sold in California from 1999 through 2004 by quarter.
+As shown, the average SEER ranged from a low of 10.2 during the third quarter of 1999 to a high of 11.0 in the second and fourth quarters of 2004.
+Many CAC units sold in 2003 were standard efficiency (10 SEER), which led to a reduction in the overall average SEER levels during that year.
 Additionally, the high SEER averages during 2001 and 2002 may be partially due to the energy crisis.
+The increase in average SEER in 2004 is at least partly attributable to the addition of a new distributor that sells a larger share of higher efficiency units than the rest of the panel.